 Frequently Asked Questions

-- What is financial cost to schools to participate?
+- What is financial cost to organizations to participate?

 - How does it work for home schools?